wincentwang/WinApp/README.md

 ```
 $ mvn clean install -Dmaven.test.skip=true
 ```
-3. Intial DataBase
+3. Initial DataBase
 ```
 /sql/winapp.sql
 ```
 4. Use Eclipse or IDEA
-Import this project as maven project .
+Just import this project as maven project .

+# Q&A
+If you have any question,you can send email to me,l will reply as soon as possbile!
+* email : wangwincent@163.com

 # Page View